IBMDevConnect/iot-alert-image-analysis/README.md

 If you choose to use Git to download the code samples you must also have a [GitHub.com account](https://github.com).
 You can also download the code as a compressed file without a GitHub.com account.

-## Deploy to IBM Cloud
-In this tutorial, you will require to setup each folder as a separate applications on IBM Cloud.

-> There will be manual setups from the terminal, running command lines.
-Because credentials are needed in files.

 ## Steps - IMPORTANT - Read Slow

 ### As the diagram above in the picture presents six steps.
 Create all the bullet points mentioned and save their credentials on a spreadsheet.
 Make sure you start from here with the followings: